Part 65: Cheesecake.

 Last but not least, last week I got a call from an old family friend, Matthew Surlin.
 He found me when doing an internet search for his old friend, Riley Shepard.
 The NPR show “Hidden Brain” and the episode about Riley popped up, and he looked up my name and gave me a call.
 We had a long talk on Saturday, March 13th, 2021.
 I needed to write out the date, as we're still in Corona-limbo, and it could be three weeks ago instead of one week, time blurs.

-I hadn’t seen Matt since I was eight or nine years old, but I remembered him.
+The last time I saw Matt I was eight or nine years old, but I remembered him.

 In the late 1960s, Matthew Surlin and Joe Tanzman, both musicians, had an office in the same building as Riley’s “porn writing factory” office by the old Hollywood theater on Hollywood Boulevard.
 Matthew and Joe ran a music copying service, and they helped Riley out with the musical notations for the "Encyclopedia of Folk Music."
 Both became good friends, and Joe used to babysit me and my sister.
 We loved Joe, he was a sweetheart.
 Also, we didn’t have a car, and Joe and Matthew drove my father wherever he needed to go.
 I remember Matthew’s car, it was a soft top convertible, a light blue Sunbeam.
 One night, while Riley was hanging out at The Brown Derby, Gene Autry got stumbling drunk at the bar and needed a ride home.
 Riley called Matt late at night and said, "Get down here.
 We gotta drive Gene back to Orange County."
 So Matt got dressed, hopped in his Sunbeam, and flew down the highway.
 By the time he arrived, Gene Autry was long gone.
 Someone else drove him home, much to Riley's dismay.
 He wanted to stay in Gene's inner circle.